TomAugspurger/mtg/notes.md

 However, there are several problems with this approach.
 First, ordering becomes important.
-If 'b' happened to come before 'a' on next time around, you're results would change.
+If 'b' happened to come before 'a' on next time around, your results would change.

 Second, it asserts that the difference between any two "adjacent" categories is the same.
 That is, the change in $y$ with respect to a jump from `'Thusrday'` to `'Friday'` has the same effect as a jump from `'Friday'` to `'Saturday'`.